The Voynich manuscript

 Someone in medieval times wrote an entire book about alien plants and objects in a language no one can translate.

-The voynicht manuscript is a large book with over 240 pages which appear to be talking about illustrations of strange plants and objects, written in a language or writing system that no one has been able to translate, at all, even a single word.
+The Voynich manuscript is a large book with over 240 pages, which appears to be talking about illustrations of strange plants and objects, written in a language or writing system that no one has been able to translate, at all, even a single word.

-The original writer is completely unknown, and no one seems to have a reasonable guess either, and since it was only “discovered” in 1912 no one will ever find out.
-The book is named the Voynicht manuscript after the Polish book dealer who was the first person to bring it to light, his name was Wilfrid Voynicht and unfortunately he brought it off a random person who just happened to walk in that day, making the line untraceable.
+The original writer is completely unknown, and no one seems to have a reasonable guess either, and since it was only “discovered” in 1912, no one will ever find out.
+The book is named the Voynich manuscript after the Polish book dealer who was the first person to bring it to light.
+His name was Wilfrid Voynich, and unfortunately, he brought it off a random person who just happened to walk in that day, making the line untraceable.

-So far no one has had any luck in solving the language or code or whatever it may be, and it has remained at the top of unsolved list for cryptographers.
-Not even the professional Allied code breakers of the second world war, secret services and countless university professors haven’t had any luck, prompting some to suggest it isn’t a language at all, and nothing more than an elaborate hoax.
+So far, no one has had any luck in solving the language or code or whatever it may be, and it has remained at the top of the unsolved list for cryptographers.
+Not even the professional Allied code breakers of the Second World War, secret services, and countless university professors have had any luck, prompting some to suggest it isn’t a language at all, and nothing more than an elaborate hoax.

-One of the most commonly suggested explanations is of course aliens.
-Normally when mysteries like this pop up there’s always someone who says aliens not matter what it is, but this one makes that claim seem a little less bizarre.
+One of the most commonly suggested explanations is, of course, aliens.
+Normally, when mysteries like this pop up, there’s always someone who says aliens, no matter what it is, but this one makes that claim seem a little less bizarre.

 The book shows many drawings of what appear to be plants, including text written in places as if to provide a description for them.
 The machines and objects depict what again appears to be unknown flying crafts and various unusual contraptions that didn’t exist in 1404.